Animated documentary: History

 The 2007 International Documentary Film Festival Amsterdam featured a programme of "documentaries that partly or completely consist of animation".
 In the article written to accompany the event, Kees Driessen talked about the "least controversial" form of the genre; the "illustrated radio documentary", citing Aardman Animation's 1987 film Lip Synch: Going Equipped (directed by Peter Lord) as an example.
 One of the most consistent creators of this form of animated documentary today is Paul Fierlinger.
 His films from the late 1980s-onward typically feature recordings of people talking about certain topics in their lives (such as alcohol abuse or loneliness), accompanied by Fierlinger's animation which mainly illustrates the stories in a realistic way.
 This is a contrast from films and series such as Aardman's Creature Comforts, which recontextualise such audio recordings by combining them with more fanciful, non-realistic animated interpretations.

 Fierlinger's 1995 animated feature-length autobiography Drawn from Memory, in which he is the main subject as well as the director, voice actor and only animator, was also called a documentary by Driessen.
 This technique of animating interviews has also been used by other filmmakers, such as Chris Landreth in his Oscar-winning 2004 short film Ryan (mainly based on an interview done with animator Ryan Larkin) and Jonas Odell in the 2006 Swedish film Aldrig som första gången!
 (Never Like the First Time!, consisting of animated segments of people's descriptions of their first time engaging in sex).
 The film Chicago 10, about the Chicago Seven incident, received some acclaim for recreating courtroom scenes using animation.
 Another documentary with animated elements is the German film Neukölln Unlimited, which uses animation to depict past traumas of its protagonists.

 The Oscar-nominated 2008 Israeli film Waltz with Bashir was advertised as being the first feature-length animated documentary.

-In 2011 the Colombian animated documentary "Little Voices" was released, at the same time it's the first Colombian 3D digital movie.
-On the same year Eva from Argentina produced by Illusion Studios debuts on Argentinian theatres.